RunLLM/aqueduct/integration_tests/sdk/README.md

 our supported third-party integrations.

 ## Configuration
 For these test suites to run, a configuration file must exist at `test-config.yml`.
+See `test-config-example.yml` for the format template.
 This file contains:
 1) The apikey to access the server.
 2) The server's address.
 3) The connection configuration information for each of the data integrations to run against.
-The test suites will automatically run against each of the data integrations specified in this file, unless `--data` is supplied.
+The test suites will automatically run against each of the data integrations specified in this file, unless a `--data` argument is supplied.

-## Usage

-From this directory, to run the Aqueduct Tests:
-`pytest aqueduct_tests/ -rP -vv`

-To run the Data Integration Tests:
-`pytest data_integration_tests/ -rP -vv`

-Both these test suites share a collection of configuration flags:
+Both these test suites share a collection of command line flags:
 * `--data`: The integration name of the data integration to run all tests against.
 * `--engine`: The integration of the engine to compute all tests on.
 * `--keep-flows`: If set, we will not delete any flows created by the test run.
 This is useful for debugging.